spineki/spineki.github.io/content/articles/closures_as_iterators.md

 };
 ```

-As for the iterator, let's add a simple wrapper
+As with the iterator, let's add a simple wrapper.

 ```cpp
 template <typename ClosureT> auto into_iterable(ClosureT &&closure) {